SkelegonDK/ElevenTools/docs/design.md

 2. Flexibility: Support for various use cases, from single audio clips to large-scale batch processing.
 3. Reproducibility: Emphasis on seed management for consistent results.
 4. Extensibility: Modular design to easily incorporate new features and integrations.
+5. Cloud-Ready: Designed to run seamlessly in cloud environments with secure API key management.

 ## Architecture